hmrc/assets-frontend/assets/components/page-title/README.md

 The page title can have 3 or 4 items separated by dashes.
 They are:

 - the same `<h1>` as the page with any personally identifiable information replaced
-- section name, which should only be used with long services and those with multiple sections
+- section name, only use this with long services and those with more than one section
 - service name
 - GOV.UK